postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 ## See collection activity feed in Microsoft Power Automate

-The activity feed is where you can view all of the changes being made to your Postman Collection by your teammates.
+The activity feed is where you can view changes being made to your Postman Collection by your teammates.
 Integrating with Microsoft Power Automate gives you the freedom to connect email services like Outlook, Gmail, or a custom SMTP service.
 You also have the option to set up Twilio to text you when updates are made to your feed.

 To see collection activity feed in Microsoft Power Automate: